Why Static Analysis Misses Mobile Threats — And What Continuous Security Testing Can Catch

 Tool Integration Problems:

-- Security tools don't integrate with mobile CI/CD pipelines
+- Malware detection tools don't integrate with mobile CI/CD pipelines

 - Manual testing creates bottlenecks